WojciechMatuszewski/programming-notes/aws/serverless/monitoring.md

 You could try using _EMF_ and instrumenting with `performance.now` within the handler of the function.
 While this might be what you want, you have to take into consideration, that this method will not capture the _init phase_ of your lambda function.
 Another solution would be to write a **custom _extension_**.
 With this you have access to the `init` phase (can be notified of it).

+## Buffer the _debug_ level logs

+To reduce the Amazon CloudWatch costs (from my experience, they are usually the bulk of the costs of a typical, low to medium traffic serverless application), you should reduce the number of logs you produce.

+Fewer logs mean less "noise" and lower costs.
+But what if we need those verbose logs because, for example, an error happened, and we need to debug the root cause fast?

+One technique that I'm aware of is to **buffer the verbose logs and release the buffer only when an error happens**.
+I've described this technique in [this blog post](https://dev.to/aws-builders/saving-on-aws-lambda-amazon-cloudwatch-logs-costs-51od).
+It gained some traction, so I think the implementation is somewhat worth your time.

 ## Metrics math

 This feature allows you to create metric out of multiple other metrics.
 You have _functions_ at your disposal.